wangxueying11/Disease-diagnosis/README.md

 ```python
 python Predict.py
 ```
+# Data and Weights
-# The data and weights identified during the disease period can be obtained by opening the following Baidu website link:
+The data and weights identified during the disease period can be obtained by opening the following Baidu website link: